chrisbliss18/easy-theme-and-plugin-upgrades/readme.txt

 While upgrading, a backup copy of the old theme or plugin is first created.
 This allows you to install the old version in case of problems with the new version.

+Attention: Version 2.0.0 changed the functionality of the plugin.
+You are no longer required to select "Yes" from a drop down before the theme or plugin can be upgraded.
+The need for an upgrade is now detected automatically.
+So, if you are used to the old functionality of the plugin, do not be concerned about the absence of upgrade details on the theme and plugin upload pages.
+Simply upload the theme or plugin as if you were installing it, and the plugin will automatically handle upgrading as needed.

 == Frequently Asked Questions ==

+= Why does the plugin no longer show the drop down to select "Yes"?
+Is the plugin broken? =

+Version 2.0.0 no longer requires that a drop down is used to indicate that an upgrade is to be performed.
+The plugin now can determine if an upgrade is required automatically.
+This change not only streamlines the process for many users, it also fixed compatibility issues that some users experienced with older versions.

 = How do I upgrade a theme? =